Study: 'Medicare for all' projected to cost $32.6 trillion

 Sanders’ staff found an error in an initial version of the Mercatus report, which counted a long-term care program that was in the 2016 proposal but not the current one.
 Blahous corrected it, reducing his estimate by about $3 trillion over 10 years.
 Blahous says the report is his own work, not the Koch brothers’.

-Also called “single-payer” over the years, “Medicare for all” reflects a long-time wish among liberals for a government-run system that covers all Americans.
+Also called “single-payer” over the years, “Medicare for all” reflects a longtime wish among liberals for a government-run system that covers all Americans.
+With Republicans in charge of Congress and the White House, it has little chance.

-The idea won broad rank-and-file support after Sanders ran on it in the 2016 Democratic presidential primaries.
+But Sanders’ idea has broad rank-and-file support among Democrats, and polls show it also appeals to many independents.
 Looking ahead to the 2020 election, Democrats are debating whether single-payer should be a “litmus test” for national candidates.

 The Mercatus analysis estimated the 10-year cost of “Medicare for all” from 2022 to 2031, after an initial phase-in.
 Its findings are similar to those of several independent studies of Sanders’ 2016 plan.
 Those studies found increases in federal spending over 10 years that ranged from $24.7 trillion to $34.7 trillion.

-Kenneth Thorpe, a health policy professor at Emory University in Atlanta, authored one of those studies and says the Mercatus analysis reinforces them.
+Kenneth Thorpe, a health policy professor at Emory University in Atlanta, authored one of the earlier studies and says the Mercatus analysis reinforces them.

 “It’s showing that if you are going to go in this direction, it’s going to cost the federal government $2.5 trillion to $3 trillion a year in terms of spending,” said Thorpe.
 “Even though people don’t pay premiums, the tax increases are going to be enormous.
 There are going to be a lot of people who’ll pay more in taxes than they save on premiums.”
 Thorpe was a senior health policy adviser in the Clinton administration.